gmwyso19/DataVis_Final_Project/updates.md

 ## April 25 End of Class

 I spent most of class meeting with Professor Higham and other classmates doing a blog for our final project trying to set up GitHub on Blogdown project and the talking with Trent about our projects.
 I then worked on trying to fix my scatter-plot and trying to move code from this project file to my new blog project file.

+## April 27 Beginning of Class

+I spent a lot of time trying to fix my lollipop graphs because for some reason they were not running.
+I was able to fix one but now one of them still will not run.
+I also was able to finally fix my scatterplot!
+And then I continued working on creating a map of california showing my data.